Realm-Bot/docs/realm-modules/live-playerlist.md

 Depending on your configuration, the player list can include:
 - the player name (gamertag)
 - optional device/platform indicators (e.g., Android, Windows)
-- optional current session playtime
+- optional recorded total playtime

 ---